acm-uiuc/groot-desktop-frontend/README.md

 Questions on how to add your app to Groot or use the Groot API:

 [![Join the chat at https://gitter.im/acm-uiuc/groot-users](https://badges.gitter.im/acm-uiuc/groot-users.svg)](https://gitter.im/acm-uiuc/groot-users?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is the repo for the frontend/website for groot.
-It's built desktop first and with a focus on a low barrier to entry for contributions.
-Good coding practices are encouraged as this repo should serve as an example on how to contribute to groot.

 ## Local Set Up